Information collection and use

 Two Worlds will never share your information with anyone else under any circumstances.

-The site contains no tags designed to track, target, profile or identify individual visitors, or to contribute to other organisations’ profiles of visitors.
+The Two Worlds website contains no tags designed to track, target, profile or identify individual visitors or to contribute to other organizations’ profiles of visitors.

 Cookies